-- 9. Are the plans for the Implementation and subsequent phases realistic and achievable with the available resources? - 10.
+- been identified and mitigated with plans for correction? - 9.
+Are the plans for the Implementation and subsequent phases realistic and achievable with the available resources? - 10.
 Have all previously established approval conditions been satisfied?

 - Use the following questions to assist you with completing your responsibilities for this phase as appropriate to your subject matter expertise.
 Additional questions are located in the Additional Questions section of this manual. - 1.
-What is the financial impact of any planned changes? - 2.
-How sufficient is the budget continuing to be at meeting the needs of the project? - 3.
-What issues and/or risks do you see that would affect the continuation into the implementation phase and subsequent operations & maintenance?
+What issues and/or risks do you see that would affect the continuation into the implementation phase and subsequent operations & maintenance? - 2.
+What, if any, issues have been addressed related to staffing, workforce, or other HR areas?

-Role of a Finance & Budget Critical Partner in Implementation Phase
+Role of a Human Resources/Business Owner Critical Partner in Implementation Phase